Krishnakala14/Teaching/README.md

 # Welcome to My GitHub Profile! 👩‍🏫

 ## About Me
 Hi there!
-I'm Krishnakala, an Assistant Professor with **2 years of teaching experience** in Python, Data Science, Data Structures, and Artificial Intelligence.
+I'm Krishnakala, an Assistant Professor with **2 years of teaching experience** in Python, Data Science, Data Structures, and Artificial Intelligence currently pursuing PhD in the field of data imputation using the generative AI.
 I am passionate about simplifying complex concepts for students and developing innovative learning materials.

----

 ## 🔑 Key Skills
 - **Programming**: Python, C, Data Structures